h-escoffier/WILDkCAT/docs/explanation/explanation.md

 2. **Tie-Breaking Strategy**

-    When multiple kcat entries share the same matching score, the following criteria are applied sequentially to select the most appropriate value:
+    When multiple kcat entries share the same penalty score, the following criteria are applied sequentially to select the most appropriate value:

     * *Sequence Identity*: Align the enzyme sequences using [BioPython](https://biopython.org)’s `Align.PairwiseAligner()` and prioritize higher sequence identity.